zuplo/docs/docs/articles/environments.md

 These are are environments that are deployed using the [GitHub integration](/docs/articles/source-control) or building a [custom CI/CD pipeline](/docs/articles/custom-ci-cd).
-Preview environments are deployed from from any branch that is not set as your default (i.e. production branch).
+Preview environments are deployed from from any branch that isn't set as your default (for example production branch).
 Preview environments are deployed to the edge and have the same behavior as production environments, but are typically used for staging, testing pull requests, etc.

 ### Production

 These are are environments that are deployed using the [GitHub integration](/docs/articles/source-control) or building a [custom CI/CD pipeline](/docs/articles/custom-ci-cd).
-Each project has only one Production environment and is deployed from the git branch that is set as your production branch in your source control settings.
+Each project has only one Production environment and is deployed from the git branch that's set as your production branch in your source control settings.

 ## Navigating Environments